-1. Sign into the Schools Center.
+Sign into the Schools Center.
 Choose: Upload state tournament program photos here.
 NOTE: Only your administrative staff has access to this link.

-2. Add administrators and coaches.
-Add a new administrator or coach.
-You will want to do this before team photos. your adding (If sport/activity does include not administrators coaches in or program, you can skip this step and start uploading your team photo.)
-Follow the step-by-step instructions, making sure that you save the photos information.
-Do not use all capital letters.

-- 3. Upload your team photo.
+- 2. Follow the step-by-step instructions, making sure that you save the photos and information.
+Do not use all capital letters. - 3.
+Upload your team photo.
 Choose: The Edit button that corresponds with your sport/activity. - a.
 Following the instructions upload your team photo.
 Save changes. - b.
 Assign staff members.
 Use the pull down menus to assign staff members to be included in this program.
 Save changes to staff assignments.
-(If no administrators or coaches are included in the program, you can skip this step.) - c.
-Add your cutlines.
-List individuals (first and last name) in each row from left to right, front to back.
-Do not use all capital letters.
-Do not include numbers, year in school, etc. Please use the following to designate supervisors in the photo: Head Coach John Smith, Asst.
-Coach Billy Bob, Mgr.
-Jane Doe.
-Save changes to cutlines. - 4.
+(If no administrators or coaches activities on the right for inclusion in state

+Staff Photos

+People added to this list can be assigned to the

+Add a new administrator or coach

+Staffer Photo

+tournament programs.

 Go to School Photos Menu.
-Check to make sure you have included all photos and cutlines for this sport/activity.
+Check to sport/activity.
 If everything is correct, you can exit the Schools Center.
 Make sure that you have completed all other state final information for the program.